-- F. Use of Subsidies : Case Study (1) (cont'd) - Problem: Fringe benefits for staff not included in the remuneration packages should not be charged against the government funds. - Proper Practice: Use non-government funds to cover the fringe benefits.
+F. Use of Subsidies : Case Study (1) (cont'd)

+•Problem: Fringe benefits for staff not included in the remuneration packages should not be charged against the government funds.

+•Proper Practice: Use non-government funds to cover the fringe benefits.

-- 1) No separate bank accounts were opened for government and non-government funds. - 2) Surplus funds were invested in speculative securities instead of HK\$ bonds or certificate of deposits #. (rating not lower than Moody's A3 or S&P A-) - 3) Private bank accounts were used to keep revenues from students paid for school activities.
+- 1) No separate bank accounts were opened for government and non-government funds. - 2) Surplus funds were invested in speculative securities instead of HK\$ bonds or certificate of deposits #. (rating not lower than Moody's A3 or S&P A-) - 3) Private bank accounts were used to keep the money received from students for school activities.